.300 Win Mag Rifle on the range

 Momentum .300 Win Mag vs .300 WSM

-And again, while the averages give a slight advantage to the .300 Win Mag, there are several .300 WSM rounds that provide just as much or more bullet momentum than several of the .300 Win Mag rounds.
+Despite the slight advantage in the averages for the .300 Win Mag, several .300 WSM rounds match or exceed the bullet momentum of certain .300 Win Mag rounds.

 In the table below, we have listed the average bullet momentum numbers over a 500-yard range for the forty compiled rounds.